eclipse-tractusx/traceability-foss/docs/user-manual.md

 #### Quality notifications

-Navigates to the inbox of (sent/received) quality notifications.
+Navigates to the inbox of (sent / received) quality notifications.

 #### About

-Navigates to an overview with helpful information and links about the Catena-X Open-Source Traceability application.
+Navigates to an overview with helpful information and links about Trace-X.

 #### Help